DenisLavrenyuk/HillelTest/test.md

 test
-new info 2 linux test
+new info 1 mac test